arsenal9971/carcode/branches/gsoc08/readme.txt

                              README
-                    Carcode v3.0 Alpha1
+                    Carcode v3.0 Alpha2
 =====================================================================

-This is our first release, is an alpha release "As is" from our current development code, it is not fully featured but is functional, you may want to try it and experiment with it.
+This is an alpha release "As is"  from our current development code, it is not fully featured  but is functional, you may want to try it and experiment with it.

-Please report any issues to our issue tracker (see link below), add the tag/label "Milestone-Alpha1" to separate it from other releases.
+Please report any issues to our issue tracker (see link below), add the tag/label "Milestone-Alpha2" to separate it from other releases.

 Home Page